cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ```

 :::note
-Please note that the third element in the hierarchy needs to have the same name as our NFT native asset will be named.
+The third element in the hierarchy needs to have the same name as our NFT native asset will be named.
 :::

-Save this file as <i>metadata.json</i>.
+Save this file as `metadata.json`.

 If you want to generate it "on the fly" use the following commands: